 8. St. Moritz

-One of the best places to stay in St. Moritz is the Kempinski Grand Hotel des Bains, which is right on the beach of Lake St. Moritz.
+One of the best places to stay in St. Moritz is the Kempinski Grand Hotel des Bains on Lake St. Moritz’s beach.
 This five-star luxury hotel has everything you could want, from a spa and wellness center to a casino, as well as a wide range of restaurants.

-This town is a great option if you are also looking to take a day trip to Swiss National Park.
+This town is an excellent option if you want to take a day trip to Swiss National Park.

 Close enough to Italy to retain a certain Mediterranean flair while remaining quintessentially Swiss, Lugano is an eclectic destination with many visitors and a perfect blend of Swiss and Italian Alps.

-The city is nestled on Lake Lugano, which is a glacial lake located on the border of Switzerland and Italy.
+The city is nestled on Lake Lugano, a glacial lake between Switzerland and Italy.
 It is situated at the feet of the Alps and is surrounded by picturesque mountains.

-Whether you’re seeking peace and relaxation, beautiful scenery, adrenaline and thrills, delectable food, or refined culture, there’s something to make a visit worth it for just about anyone.
+Whether you’re seeking peace and relaxation, beautiful scenery, adrenaline and thrills, delectable food, or refined culture, there’s something worth visiting for just about anyone.

 Best known for combining Swiss efficiency with the lovely charm of Italy, on a picturesque alpine lake that stretches along both countries’ steeply-pitched shores.